Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform.md

   * Password: [any_dummy_password] (user can change this upon first use)
   * Status: Active (set to “Inactive” to prevent logging in)
   * Roles: webform submitter (has “authorized” user permissions)

-## For End Users

-**5. Submitting an Islandora Webform**

-* An authenticated user will see in a link that will launch a webform, when s/he is in an Islandora collection for which an IW webform has been enabled and is viewing an object of the type for which a webform has been designed.

-[image]

-* To submit a new webform:
-  * Click on the link to submit a caption.
-A form box will open.

-[image]

-*
-  * Fill in the fields with your submission text.
-  * When finished, click "Submit".
-You can then “View”, “Edit” or “Delete” you submission on the “Submissions” page.
-* To edit a previously submitted caption:
-  * Go to the object you submitted a caption on.
-  * Click the "Submissions" link.

-[image]

-* You cannot edit a previously submitted caption if you see the link “Re-ingest’ (in red font) because that means it has already been approved and ingested into Islandora.
-Ingested ones cannot be changed.
-If you decide to edit it anyway, a new Islandora submission object will be created and the original one will remain as well; there is no way you can delete it.
-  * Find your submission, which is probably the last one added to the list.
-If it has not yet been ingested, you can safely edit it.
-  * Click "Edit".
-    * Make your changes.
-  * Click “Save”.

 ## For Administrators

 **6. Islandora Webform installation preliminaries**